 - PR (for bigger announcements)

 - Inside the product (example below)

-As we communicate with our target audience through so many channels using tailored messaging, we also need to coordinate tasks appropriately with multiple team members.
+As we communicate with our target audience through so many channels, we also need to coordinate tasks appropriately with multiple team members.
 And so each product update becomes more or less a product marketing campaign on its own.